carbonsoda/scribbler/README.md

 ### Progress

 - Currently in the project preparation phase
-  - Finished initial mock=ups, basic design-flow, the technologies I'll use, and data schema
+  - Finished initial mockups, basic design-flow, the technologies I'll use, and data schema
   - Acquired all needed API keys

 ### Installation